 |

-Since ballasting is best done in stages over several
+Since ballasting is best done in

-the second baseboard in-between ballasting sessions.
-It's
+time to assemble the second baseboard in-between

-an almost identical twin, constructed using the same
+ballasting sessions.
+It's an almost identical twin,

-methods a baseboard #1, except that I opted for one less
+that I opted for one less piece of styrofoam.
+Having six

-piece of styrofoam.
-Having six of those instead of seven
+of those instead of seven would give me more wiggle-room

-would give me more wiggle-room to run the wiring. |
+to run the wiring. |

 |